-The bprestore command-line executable is used to initiate restores.
-It communicates with bprd on the master server.
+The $\tt bprestore$ command-line executable is used to initiate restores.
+It communicates with $\tt bprd$ on the master server.

-Log location Windows: install path\NetBackup\logs\bprestore
+Log location Windows: install_path\NetBackup\logs\bprestore

 UNIX: /usr/openv/netbackup/logs/bprestore

 Server where it resides client

 How to access The bprestore process uses the legacy logging method.

-If legacy debug logging is not enabled on your NetBackup servers, you must create the appropriate directories for each bptm logging
+If legacy debug logging is not enabled on your NetBackup servers, you must create the appropriate directories for each process.

+See "About legacy logging" on page 37.

+bptm logging